 Guaranty

-This Guaranty (the “Guaranty”), dated as of , 200, is made and entered into by Enron Corp., an Oregon corporation (“Guarantor”).
+This Guaranty (the “Guaranty”), dated as of January _____, 2001, is made and entered into by Enron Corp., an Oregon corporation (“Guarantor”).

 W I T N E S S E T H:

-WHEREAS, consolidated Edison company of new york, inc., a corporation (“Counterparty”), and ENRON NORTH AMERICA CORP. (“Enron”), a wholly owned subsidiary of Guarantor, are contemplating entering into one or more swap, option or other financially-settled derivative transactions, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements, including without limitation, the Master Agreement of even date herewith (the “Master Agreement”) (all such swap, option or other financially-settled derivative transactions and the agreements evidencing same, including without limitation, the Master Agreement, whether entered into prior to, on or after the date hereof, as the same may from time to time be modified, amended and supplemented, shall be referred to herein collectively as the “Contract”); and
+WHEREAS, consolidated Edison company of new york, inc., a New York corporation (“Counterparty”), and ENRON NORTH AMERICA CORP. (“Enron”), a wholly owned subsidiary of Guarantor, are contemplating entering into one or more swap, option or other financially-settled derivative transactions, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements, including without limitation, the Confirmation (SWAP) of even date herewith, including all annexes and schedules attached thereto (the ”Confirmation”) (all such swap, option or other financially-settled derivative transactions and the agreements evidencing same, including without limitation, the Confirmation, whether entered into prior to, on or after the date hereof, as the same may from time to time be modified, amended and supplemented, shall be referred to herein collectively as the “Contract”); and

 WHEREAS, Guarantor will directly or indirectly benefit from the transactions to be entered into between Enron and Counterparty;